How to Adult

 We bring Rich Goldman ’76, P’16 and Randy Creswell back to campus to give their annual talk on budgeting, money planning, and credit card advice.
 Rich and Randy are bankruptcy lawyers who are smart, funny, and give you great lifelong advice for getting started now, now matter where you are in your college career and financial journey, and “avoiding the debt debacle.”

 Identity in the Workplace

 Friday, February 2, 12-1pm

-Join Larry Handerhan ’05, Vice President of the Alumni Association, for a discussion about how, when, if… to be yourself in the workplace.
+Join Larry Handerhan ’05, Vice President of the Alumni Association, and fellow panelists Kim Trauceniek (Student Life), Roy Montgomery (OIE) and Carolyn Starks (Admission), for a discussion about how, when, if… to be yourself in the workplace.
 Larry is the Chief of Staff for the D.C.
 Department of Human Services, previously worked at HUD for several years, and holds an MPA from the Woodrow Wilson School at Princeton University.